paulkoehlerdev/gosmRoutify/README.md

 > it is not an official project of the university.
 It does not represent the opinion of the university
 > or any of its employees.

+## Demo

+There is a public demo available at [https://demo.gosmroutify.xyz](https://demo.gosmroutify.xyz).
+It's a simple web interface to test the routing engine.
+If there are any bugs or problems, please open an issue.
+This demo may be offline or unusable from time to time, because I'm using it for testing and development.

 ## Documentation

-The documentation is only available in German. \
+The full documentation is only available in German. \
 You can find it [here](https://docs.gosmroutify.xyz).

 ## Special Thanks